Overview

 Illinois passed two changes in pay and wage transparency that employers should prepare to support in 2025.
 Amendments were made to the Illinois Equal Pay Act and the Wage Payment and Collection Act.

-Both sets of requirement changes go into effect January 1, 2025.
+Both sets of requirement changes took effect on January 1, 2025.

 The Illinois Equal Pay Act changes will require specific information to be present in all job postings in Illinois.
-The requirements include jobs that will physically be performed in Illinois and out-of-state work that reports to a supervisor or office within Illinois.
+The requirements include jobs physically performed in Illinois and out-of-state work with a supervisor or office in Illinois.

 Job postings must include:

-Another element of the amendment is that employers must make current employees aware of all promotional opportunities within 14 calendar days of making any external job posting for the same position.
+Another element is employers must make current employees aware of all promotional opportunities within 14 calendar days of making any external job posting for the same position.

-The amendment also includes a penalty structure, including fees for first, second, and third/subsequent offenses that range from $500.00 to $10,000.
+The amendment also includes a penalty structure, which adds fees for first, second, and third or subsequent offenses, ranging from $500.00 to $10,000.00.

 Wage Payment and Collection Act Changes